serverlessworkflow/specification/specification.md

 The `terminate` property, if set to `true`, completes the workflow instance execution, this any other active execution paths.
-If a terminate end is reached inside a ForEach, Parallel, or SubFlow state, the entire workflow instance is terminated.
+If a terminate end is reached inside a ForEach or Parallel state the entire workflow instance is terminated.

 The [`produceEvents`](#ProducedEvent-Definition) allows defining events which should be produced by the workflow instance before workflow stops its execution.